rflechner/ScrapySharp/README.md

 Old version under GPL license is still on [bitbucket](https://bitbucket.org/rflechner/scrapysharp/src)

-Version 3 is a conversion to .net standard 2.0 and a relicensing to MIT license.
+Version 3 is a conversion to .net standard 2.0 and a relicensing.